AdobeDocs/analytics-platform.en/help/analysis-workspace/export/cloud-export-accounts.md

    | [!UICONTROL **Location description**] | Provide a short description of the account to help differentiate it from other accounts of the same account type. |
    | [!UICONTROL **Location accounts**] | Select the location account that you created in [Add an account](#add-an-account). |

-1. In the [!UICONTROL **Account properties**] section, specify information specific to the account type of your location account.
+1. In the [!UICONTROL **Location properties**] section, specify information specific to the account type of your location account.

    For configuration instructions, expand the section below that corresponds to the account type that you selected in the [!UICONTROL **Location accounts**] field.